 It appears that some state officials and some individuals within some state entities, departments, and agencies consider LLC's, LP's, LLP's, & LLLP's as "types" or "forms" of corporations and that others do not.

-When we call (by telephone) the various state agencies & departments involved we receive conflicting responses from various individuals. - Some say that LLC's, LP's, LLP's, & LLLP's are "types" or "forms" of corporations and that others say that they are not. - When asked, none of these people will "put it in writing".
+When we call (by telephone) the various state agencies & departments involved we receive conflicting responses from various individuals. - Some say that LLC's, LP's, LLP's, & LLLP's are "types" or "forms" of corporations and others say that they are not. - When asked, none of these people will "put it in writing".

 3. We have, in the past, requested an official Attorney General's Opinion on the matter. - However, no official opinion has been forthcoming.